 We tap all of the trees in the neighborhood, which is around 100, and each year we make several gallons of syrup.
 We boil it for many hours outside but we finish it inside, which sometimes means many pots at one time.

 So, we went in search of a stove that could handle making syrup as well as our day to day cooking (which is sometimes creative!).

-Once we started shopping, I did a lot of research, and the answer became quite clear that our choice was going to be a Wolf stove.
-It had all the functionality we needed, a fully sealed top and really, who can resist the pretty red handles?
+Once we started shopping, I did a lot of research – and the answer became quite clear that our choice was going to be a Wolf range.
+It had all the functionality we needed, a fully sealed top and really – who can resist the pretty red knobs?